webninja4/dlp-acf-frontend/README.md

 ## Description

 This plugin allows you to add custom ACF fields to the frontend submission form for Document Library Pro.
-It currently adds a "Related Committee" field, enabling users to associate documents with a specific committee upon submission.
+It currently adds fields such as "Related Committee", enabling users to associate documents with a specific committee upon submission.

 ## Requirements